benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 | [`bandwidth policy del`](./command-reference.md#bandwidth-policy-del) | Delete a bandwidth policy |
 | [`bandwidth policy set`](./command-reference.md#bandwidth-policy-set) | Define the bandwidth policy |
 | [`bandwidth policy show`](./command-reference.md#bandwidth-policy-show) | Get details for the current bandwidth policy |

+## Built-in commands

+The built-in commands are always available in a LiveData Migrator command line interactive session.
+They are unrelated to migration resources and operation (other than `exit`/`quit`), but help you to interact with LiveData Migrator and automate processing through scripts for the action prompt.

+See the [Built-In Commands](./command-reference.md#built-in-commands) section in Command Reference for further details of the available commands.

 ## Using the LiveData Migrator jar